UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Who is responsible for paying to fix a natural gas line?

-As a general rule, your local utility company owns and maintains the infrastructure leading up to the meter on your property.
+Your local utility company owns and maintains the infrastructure leading up to the meter on your property.
 Once the line passes through the meter and enters your home, the homeowner takes full financial responsibility for the plumbing.
 Renters should always defer to their landlords to cover interior repairs.

 Will a gas leak always smell like rotten eggs?